bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 ### Thou hast a few names even in Sardis which have not defiled their garments (v.
 4)

 There was still a remnant standing against false doctrine.
-This was a period when God raised up men to shine the light against the darkness of false doctrine.
+This was a period when God raised up people to shine the light against the darkness of false doctrine.

 ## The Renaissance